mdn/content/files/en-us/web/api/idbrequest/error/index.md

 - `UnknownError`
   - : Received for transient read failure errors, including general disk IO errors.
 See [Transient and unrecoverable read errors](#transient_and_unrecoverable_read_errors) below for more details.
 - `VersionError`
-  - : If you try to open a database with a version lower than the one it already has, this error is received.
+  - : Received if you try to open a database with a version lower than the one it already has.

 ### Transient and unrecoverable read errors